 Take a second look at your insurance policy.
 Ask your insurance agent to review your policy, looking for areas where you could be vulnerable.
 Carefully examine both your property and liability coverages, including workers’ compensation and auto liability policies.
 An upfront conversation with your agent may expose weak spots in your plan or provide peace of mind.

-Brotherhood Mutual offers The Church Safety & Security Guidebook, a comprehensive guidebook to help ministries develop safety and security policies.
+Brotherhood Mutual offers the Safe & Secure Church Training Kit, a comprehensive, ministry-focused kit helps you recruit, train, and equip a safety and security team that both protects and serves your congregation.
 It’s full of step-by-step instructions, checklists, and safety role-playing scenarios.

 Christian churches share historical roots when it comes to offering shelter to the homeless.
 What works for one ministry may not work for another.
 Only your ministry’s leadership can decide what works for your church.